SwingGuy1024/PIzzaOrders/README.md

 ### Sample `confirmXxx()` methods.
 All of these may throw a `ResponseException`.
 I've adopted the convention that all methods that may throw `ResponseException` start with the word *confirm.*

-* `confirmNotNull(T entity, Object id) throws ResponseException` Confirms the returned entity with specified id is not null.
+* `confirmFound(T entity, Object id) throws ResponseException` Confirms the returned entity with specified id is not null.
 (The `id` parameter is used to generate a more useful error message.)
 * `confirmNeverNull(T object) throws ResponseException` Used for values that are not entities.
 * `confirmNull(Object object) throws ResponseException` This is useful to ensure a resource doesn't already exist.
 * `confirmEqual(T expected, T actual) throws ResponseException`
 * `confirmAndDecodeInteger(final String id) throws ResponseException` This Parses the String into an Integer.
 A better name might be just `decodeInteger()`, but it starts with `confirm` to keep with the convention that all methods that throw a `ResponseException` start with `confirm`.

 People have asked why I didn't use the word *validate,* since it's pretty standard.
-I decided not to use it to be clear that these methods are not a part of any particular validation framework.
+I decided not to use it to be clear that these methods are not a part of any third-party validation framework.

 ## Data Model